 A Pilot Missional Community is an 8-week journey, led by Jeff Vanderstelt, devoted to learning the fundamentals of missional community life.
 Each week we will share a meal together, receive teaching over the material, and participate in group discussions to help learn and apply what God has in store for us this coming season.

 We call it “Pilot” Missional Community because, like the first episode of a new TV series, you are testing out the concept and trying to learn more.
 You can’t script it all out or pretend to know all the twists and turns the plot will take.
 Real life is like that, and so is life on mission.
 Life on mission means following the Holy Spirit, together, as he leads you each day.

 If you're feeling called to lead a group or to open up your home to host a group for a leader, please email Jeff Vanderstelt.

-Register for the next Pilot MC beginning in the Fall of 2018:
+Fil out an interest form here for the next Pilot MC, beginning in the January of 2019: